TwilightZebby/HeccBot/README.md

-↖ *Want to jump to a specific heading?
+*Want to jump to a specific heading?
 Use the navigation menu!
-(Which doesn't exist on GitHub's Mobile App sadly)*
+(Which doesn't exist on GitHub's Mobile App sadly)* ↗

+> **Note**
+> HeccBot's code has been migrated to [a new GitHub Repo, found here](https://github.com/HeccBot/HeccBot/).
+The below is left for archival purposes.

 # HeccBot